Excel Group (Table of Contents)

 In the same way, the 4th group is also created.

-Step 7: Now select the entire east region row, and the 5th group will be created.
+Step 7: Select the entire eastern region row, and the 5th group will be created.

-Step 8: Now select the entire north region row, and the 6th group will be created.
+Step 8: Select the entire north region row, and the 6th group will be created.

 Summary of Example 2: As the user selects a row for each month, it is grouped into one.
-As well as three-level buttons are created on the left of the worksheet; the highest level, which is level 3, will show all of the data while level 2 will hide the details of each region and leaving subtotal and finally, level one will take a grand total of each region.
+As well as three-level buttons are created on the left of the worksheet; the highest level, level 3, will show all of the data, while level 2 will hide the details of each region and leave subtotal.
+Finally, level one will take a grand total of each region.

 Example #3 – Group for Worksheet in Excel

-Step 1: Go to Sheet Q1 in Excel Sheet where the user wants to group along with Q2 and Q3.
+Step 1: Go to Sheet Q1 in Excel Sheet, where the user wants to group with Q2 and Q3.

-Step 2: Now, Select the Q1 sheet and press the Ctrl button along with that select all sheets in which the user wants to be in one group (As we can see, the user has selected for Q1, Q2, and Q3 from the worksheet)
+Step 2: Select the Q1 sheet and press the Ctrl button.
+Along with that, select all sheets in which the user wants to be in one group (As we can see, the user has selected Q1, Q2, and Q3 from the worksheet)

 Step 3: Now release the Ctrl button, and all three sheets will be grouped.

-Summary of Example 3: The Q1, Q2, and Q3 sheets selected by the user will be grouped.
+Summary of Example 3: The Q1, Q2, and Q3 sheets the user selects will be grouped.
 Now a user can perform an edit on multiple sheets at the same time.

 Let’s take an example where a user wants to update the data for August in the East region from Q3 sheets to $1820.

-Go to the other sheet; this value will be updated in each sheet.
+Go to the other sheet; each sheet will update this value.

 Uses of Group in Excel

-- We used to get a worksheet with a lot of complex and detailed information, and it is very hard to understand something in a quick way, so the best way to organize or simplify our worksheet is using Group in excel.
+- We used to get a worksheet with a lot of complex and detailed information, and it is very hard to understand something quickly, so the best way to organize or simplify our worksheet is by using Group in Excel.

-- In Excel, a user should never hide cells because it will not be clear to the other users that cells are hidden, so it can be unnoticed.
-So, the best way is to use a group here rather than hiding cells.
+- In Excel, a user should never hide cells because it will not be clear to the other users that cells are hidden so that they can be unnoticed.
+So, using a group here rather than hiding cells is best.

 Things to Remember

-- If the user wants to ungroup, then select the row or column and then go to the Data menu bar and click on the Ungroup button.
+- If the user wants to ungroup, select the row or column, go to the Data menu bar, and click the Ungroup button.

-- Always make sure whichever column a user wants to make a group has some label in the first row itself, and there should be no blank row or column in excel.
+- Always ensure whichever column a user wants to make a group has some label in the first row, and there should be no blank row or column in Excel.

-- While creating a group, make sure all data are visible just to avoid incorrect grouping.
+- While creating a group, ensure all data are visible to avoid incorrect grouping.

 - Once the user ungroups or groups, he can reverse by Undo button (Ctr+Z).

-- It is not possible to ungroup other adjacent groups of columns /rows at the same time; the user needs to do it separately.
+- It is impossible to ungroup other adjacent groups of columns /rows simultaneously; the user must do it separately.

 Recommended Articles

 This has been a guide to Group in Excel.
-Here we discuss its uses and how to create Group in excel along with practical examples and a downloadable excel template.
+Here we discuss its uses, how to create Group in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –